 As you’re probably aware, the government’s guidance on the COVID-19 is rapidly changing and we are starting to welcome more children back into school.
 This will begin with Nursery and Reception classes from the 8th of June and, all being well, Year 1 and Year 6 to follow.

-We’d like to let you know what we’re doing in light of this, and what we expect from all of you, to help make sure our school community keeps safe and calm.
+We’d like to let you know what we are doing in school to help protect our children, staff and parents and also what we expect from you, to help make sure our school community keeps safe and calm.

 We’d like to reassure you that at Sir Francis Hill we’re taking all of the necessary steps to protect our community and are continuing to follow official guidance from the government and Lincolnshire County Council.